AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Understand/agora_chat_release_notes_windows.md

 #### Improvements

-- Modified the `SDKClient#InitWithOptionsInitWithOptions` method by adding the return result for the App Key format check.
+Modified the `SDKClient#InitWithOptionsInitWithOptions` method by adding the return result for the App Key format check.

+#### Issues fixed

+- Some login bugs.
 - The issue that the read flag for the sent messages is set to `false`.
 After this issue is fixed, the SDK sets the read flag of a sent message to `true`.

-#### Issues fixed

-Some login bugs.
+- The names of encrypted database files are not properly generated.
+If you need historical messages upon upgrade to v1.1.0, you are advised to first pull data from the server.

 ## v1.0.9